isha300/flashcards-app/README.md

 ## Flashcards

 ### App Description
-This app is a flashcard app that asks a question and then shows the answer when the question is clicked.
+This app is a flashcard app that shows a question and its answer when the question is clicked, as well as allows the user to add flashcards to the set.

 ## Lab 2